Andyt-Nguyen/Algorithm_students/README.md

       ✓ Should return ['cc','bb','aa']
 ```

-Heres a test that failed one of the inputs
+Example: A test that has failed one of the test cases
 ```
-       Captalize the first letter in every word as well as lowercase every word Should Return 'David Likes To Eat Cookies When Nobody Is Watching':
-     AssertionError: expected undefined to equal 'David Likes To Eat Cookies When Nobody Is Watching' at Context.it (test.js:14:20)
+  7) Testing Algorhthms
+       Return an array with no duplications in descending order Should return ['cc','bb','aa']:

+      AssertionError: expected [ 'aa', 'aa', 'bb', 'bb', 'cc', 'cc' ] to have the same members as [ 'cc', 'bb', 'aa' ]
+      + expected - actual

+       [
+      +  "cc"
+      +  "bb"
+         "aa"
+      -  "aa"
+      -  "bb"
+      -  "bb"
+      -  "cc"
+      -  "cc"
+       ]

+      at Context.it (test.js:46:20)
 ```

 ## Built With